sebastian-k/knittomat/README.md

 ### Case 2:
-Your used a different decrease pattern, so the angle between _C_ and _b_ is different.
+Your used a different decrease pattern, so the angle between _C_ and _b_ is not 45°.
 Start the script with the argument -a and give it the angle:

 `python3 knittomat.py -a 23`